-- Expedition: The Expedition class is PeruRail’s budget option.
-It’s a comfortable train and a perfectly reasonable option if you just want to get to Machu Picchu.
-There’s not a great difference between the Expedition and the slightly more expensive Vistadome.
-One-way on the Expedition costs US$59.
+|Expedition||The expedition class is PeruRail’s budget option.
+It is a comfortable train and a perfectly reasonable option if you just want to get to Machu Picchu.
+There is not a great difference between the Expedition and the slightly more expensive Vistadome.
+The cost averages about $65 one way.|